jongpie/NebulaLogger/README.md

 ![Flow Log Results](./content/flow-log.png)

 ## All Together: Apex & Flow in One Log
-After incorporating Logger into your Flows & Apex code (including controllers, trigger framework, etc.), you'll have a unified transaction log of all you declarative & custom code automations.
+After incorporating Logger into your Flows & Apex code (including controllers, trigger framework, etc.), you'll have a unified transaction log of all your declarative & custom code automations.

 ```java
 Case currentCase = [SELECT Id, CaseNumber, Type, Status, IsClosed FROM Case LIMIT 1];